betagouv/aides-jeunes/README.md

 Business tests are executed in a more convoluted way.

 We use [Ludwig](https://github.com/sgmap/ludwig-ui) to help users create business tests.
 These tests have to be fetched and loaded in your local database so you can execute them on your development machine.
-To do so, use the `import-tests.sh` script at the root of the repository.
-You will need to have a running Mongo database, and SSH access to the production server.
+To do so, run `npm run db-update` script at the root of the repository.
+You will need a running Mongo database (`npm run db`) and SSH access to the production server.

 Déploiement